Nursing, Associate in Applied Science

 NUR 154 Nursing Laboratory Practicum II1NUR 151 with a minimum grade of "C", NUR 152 with a grade of "S", and Reading Proficiency

-BIO 203 General Microbiology I4BIO 111 or BIO 140 with a minimum grade of "C", or course equivalency, and Reading Proficiency
+BIO 203 General Microbiology I4BIO 111 or BIO 140 with a minimum grade of "C", or college-level course equivalent, and Reading Proficiency

 Credit Hours14